Dear campers, parents and friends,

 I believe that there are no mistakes in art...
 I tell children that no matter what comes from the brain, it is something that they have created and whether they like it or not, I guarantee that parents and even the person sitting next to them will!
 I no longer use the phrase “Good job!” as I find children are more interested in hearing my questions about their use of color or what a specific design element means…it prompts some amazing conversations!
 Children find great joy and often become highly animated in relating their artistic endeavor and in describing their masterpieces!
 It gives them a great sense of accomplishment and pride.

-Ruby, my tiny Chiweenie, turned three on December 30, Kira, a two-year-old female Siberian husky who has the most amazing blue eyes, and Jameson AKA Jamey, is a handsome Plott hound who is one of the sweetest dogs I’ve ever had!
+Ruby, my tiny Chiweenie, turned four on December 30, Kira, a three-year-old female Siberian husky who has the most amazing blue eyes, and Jameson AKA Jamey, is a handsome Plott hound and one of the sweetest dogs I’ve ever had!

 Our beautiful corn snake named Willy is still with us!
-A couple of years ago, after almost 15 years of no visible sign of gender, our snake became Wilhelmina, after laying a bunch of eggs (not fertilized, of course)!
-I am looking forward to the possibility of welcoming some new Chinese Silkie chickens this spring.
+A couple of years ago, after more than 15 years of no visible sign of gender, our snake became Wilhelmina, after laying a bunch of eggs (not fertilized, of course)!
+I am looking forward to the possibility of welcoming some new Chinese Silkie chickens this spring if I can figure out how to keep the dogs out!
 The vegetable garden is always in state of planting and young hands are welcome to help!

 Remember that art is so limited if not completely cut out of school curriculums and it is a critical form of human expression which fills a need in children for a multitude of reasons!
 I offer out-of-the-ordinary art forms with the silk painting and embroidery classes plus a variety of additional crafts such as mosaics and mask making.